Graduate Programs

 WRITTEN QUALIFYING EXAMINATIONS

 The written qualifying examinations are given twice a year, in January and August, just before the spring or the fall semester starts.
-A candidate can fulfill the graduation requirements by passing two written qualifying examinations, chosen from the following set of subjects (corresponding course numbers included in parentheses):
+A candidate can fulfill the graduation requirements by passing four written qualifying examinations, chosen from the following set of subjects (corresponding course numbers included in parentheses):

 Each exam lasts three hours and is written at a first year graduate level.
 Entering students are required to take the 6000-level course corresponding to a particular exam and use the course materials to prepare for the exams.
 Copies of past exams are posted (as PDF files) on the Graduate Program homepage (see Qualifying Examinations).